profi-max/JC4827W543_4.3inch_ESP32S3_board/README.md

 // #define TOUCH_INT 3
 ```
 + Please config the touch panel in touch.h
-+ use functions from touch.h
++ use functions from touch.h as shown below:
 ```
 #include "touch.h"
 //----------------------------